Wednesday, May 28, 2014

 The wall painting by Fritz Geiges of 1909 shows Dr. Faustus's end in Staufen.

-Following Geiges' success with restoring the statues of the Münster porch in 1917, the city council entrusted him, the expert on stained glass, with the restoration of the Mediaeval windows.
-Fritz worked according to his ideas, rarely observing the maxim of monument preservation:
+Following Geiges's success with restoring the statues of the Münster porch in 1917, the city council entrusted him, the expert on stained glass, with the restoration of the medieval windows.
+Fritz worked according to his own ideas, rarely adhering to the maxim of monument preservation: "Niemals restaurieren, möglichst nur konservieren" (Never restore, if possible only conserve).
+In the 1920s, Geiges was highly criticized for his "restoring vandalism."

 Today, visitors of Freiburg's Münster enjoy the old and the new parts of the stained-glass windows and sometimes look with astonishment at the following example in the so-called baker's window:

 The pretzel on the left looks bright; it must be one of Geiges' new additions.
 You are mistaken!
 Geiges had added missing glass windows and varnished them to fit the dirty originals.
-When the Münster windows were cleaned in 1980, the restoring scientists were fascinated by the blaze of the Medieval originals, as shown on the left-hand side.
+When the Münster windows were cleaned in 1980, the restorers were fascinated by the blaze of the Medieval originals, as shown on the left-hand side.

 *